ibm-cloud-docs/databases-for-elasticsearch/learn-high-availability.md

 {{site.data.keyword.databases-for-elasticsearch_full}} is a managed cloud database service that is fully integrated into the {{site.data.keyword.cloud_notm}} ecosystem.
 The database, storage, and supporting infrastructure all run in {{site.data.keyword.cloud_notm}}.

 {{site.data.keyword.databases-for-elasticsearch}} provides replication, fail-over, and high-availability features to protect your databases and data from infrastructure maintenance, upgrades, and failures.
 Deployments contain a cluster with three nodes where all three are data nodes and any node can be the master node.
-If one data member becomes unreachable, your cluster continues to operate normally.
+Elasticsearch clusters work on a quorum system, if one data member becomes unreachable, your cluster continues to operate normally.
+If more nodes go down and the cluster can't maintain a quorum, it becomes read-only to protect your data.
+The cluster resumes normal operations when the nodes are recovered or new nodes are added.

-By contrast, application resilience and connection error handling are the responsibility of the application developer.
+When you add an index to Elasticsearch, it splits the data into shards and spreads those shards across the nodes in the cluster.
+The sharded configuration allows for Elasticseach to run concurrent operations on your data across all the nodes.
+Concerning high-availability, not all shards contain a complete copy of all the data in the index.
+To enforce that multiple complete copies of the data are spread across the cluster in the event of a node failure, you should ensure that when you create an index you set the replica count to at least `1`.
+Setting the replica count to `0` can cause data loss.

+If you [add nodes to your cluster](/docs/services/databases-for-elasticsearch?topic=databases-for-elasticsearch-horizontal-scaling), Elasticsearch automatically rebalances your the shards and replicas of your indices across the newly added node or nodes.
+Adding nodes can provide additional stability in the event of a multi-node failure, since you can lose more nodes and maintain a quorum.
+Additional nodes also improve performance.

 ## Application-level High-Availability